 I just couldn’t find anything that wowed me like the Filson Journeyman.

 But if that price is impossible for you, I went ahead and made a list of 13 possible alternatives to the Journeyman backpack.
 None of them are as perfect, but you might find something you like.I could go on and on and on.
-I have a whole spreadsheet I made trying to find a backpack that suited my needs — fits 16″ laptop, stylish yet heritage, waxed canvas, made in the USA, green, easy to open and close on the go — but I didn’t find anything that suited me as well as the Filson Journeyman.
+I have a whole spreadsheet I made trying to find a backpack that suited my needs — fits 16″ laptop, stylish yet heritage, waxed canvas, green, easy to open and close on the go — but I didn’t find anything that suited me as well as the Filson Journeyman.
 (Plus, Jack Ryan didn’t use any of those.)

 Filson Journeyman Pros & Cons